DavidFluck/xdpfilter/README.md

 I leaned heavily on blog posts and reference material by Andrii Nakryiko, who is one of the authors (if not _the_ author) of libbpf.
 He also maintains a set of tools called [libbpf-bootstrap](https://github.com/libbpf/libbpf-bootstrap), which provides skeletons and helpful functionality for getting started with libbpf.
 I used the `bootstrap` example of libbpf-bootstrap to scaffold out this project.

 ### Kernel
+The kernel part is the most straightforward: I take apart packet headers until I can grab TCP flags and check for SYNs (but not SYN ACKs).
+Along the way, I grab the source IP, destination IP, and destination port to send to userspace for bookkeeping and output.

+One note, which I noted in the comments, is that, in the interest of time, I chose to elide handling VLAN and VLAN-within-VLAN Ethernet packets.
+To make this work for any network traffic, I would have to adjust the IP header offset by a variable amount, depending on the 802.11q/802.11ad header(s).

 ## Considerations

+## Improvements

+I definitely want to improve error handling.
+Admittedly, I'm making certain happy-path assumptions in spots, which are absolutely not guaranteed to be happy paths.